Professional Level Sanitizing

-Offices, classrooms, hotels & hospitality, restaurants, dining facilities, production areas, manufacturing facilities, warehouses, hospitals, medical centers, dental offices, hair and nail salons, health clubs, gymnasiums, convention centers, exhibit halls, etc. Contact us for help on irradiation times and room sizes to determine the best fixture for your application.
+Offices, classrooms, hotels & hospitality, restaurants, dining facilities, production areas, manufacturing facilities, warehouses, hospitals, medical centers, dental offices, hair and nail salons, health clubs, gymnasiums, convention centers, exhibit halls, etc.

 What is germicidal UV, and what is UVGI?

 Germicidal UV (GUV) refers to using ultraviolet radiant energy to inactivate bacteria, mold spores, fungi or viruses.
 When the process is applied in a given location, it has generally been referred to as ultraviolet germicidal irradiation (UVGI).
 Because of the public’s concern about ionizing radiation (e.g., X-rays and gamma rays), the term GUV avoids needless concerns about a link with that type of radiation.
 Another non-technical term is germicidal light, although “light” is technically only visible radiation.

 No. Germicidal ultraviolet (GUV) – refers to short-wavelength ultraviolet “light” (radiant energy) that has been shown to kill bacteria and spores and to inactivate viruses.
 Wavelengths in the photo-biological ultraviolet spectral band known as the “UV-C,” from 200 to 280 nanometers (nm), have been shown to be the most effective for disinfection, although longer, less energetic UV can also disinfect if applied in much greater doses.
 UV-C wavelengths comprise photons (particles of light) that are the most energetic in the optical spectrum (comprising UV, visible, and infrared) and therefore are the most photochemically active.